aras62/vision-based-prediction/datasets/alphabetical/e-i_alphabetical_datasets.md

 @InProceedings{Fernando_2018_ACCV,
-    author = "Fernando, Tharindu and Denman, Simon and Sridharan, Sridha and Fookes, Clinton", editor = "Jawahar, C. V. and Li, Hongdong and Mori, Greg and Schindler, Konrad", title = "Gd-Gan: Generative Adversarial Networks For Trajectory Prediction And Group Detection In Crowds", booktitle = "ACCV",
+    author = "Fernando, Tharindu and Denman, Simon and Sridharan, Sridha and Fookes, Clinton", editor = "Jawahar, C. V. and Li, Hongdong and Mori, Greg and Schindler, Konrad", title = "{GD-GAN}: Generative Adversarial Networks For Trajectory Prediction And Group Detection In Crowds", booktitle = "ACCV",
     year = "2019"
 }